systemd/mkosi/mkosi.md

 `boot`

 : Similar to `shell`, but boots the image using `systemd-nspawn`.
-An optional command line may be specified after the `boot` verb, which is then passed as the "kernel command line" to the init system in the image.
+An optional command line may be specified after the `boot` verb, which can contain extra nspawn options as well as arguments which are passed as the "kernel command line" to the init system in the image.

 `qemu`

 : Similar to `boot`, but uses `qemu` to boot up the image, i.e. instead of container virtualization virtual machine virtualization is used.
-This verb is only supported for disk images that contain a boot loader.
+  This verb is only supported for disk images that contain a boot loader and cpio images in which a kernel was installed.
+For cpio images a kernel can also be provided by passing the `-kernel` qemu argument to the `qemu` verb.
 Any arguments specified after the `qemu` verb are appended to the `qemu` invocation.

 `ssh`

-: When the image is built with the `Ssh=yes` option, this command connects to a booted (`boot`, `qemu` verbs) container or VM via SSH.
-Make sure to run `mkosi ssh` with the same config as `mkosi build` was run with so that it has the necessary information available to connect to the running container/VM via SSH.
+: When the image is built with the `Ssh=yes` option, this command connects to a booted virtual machine (`qemu`) via SSH.
+Make sure to run `mkosi ssh` with the same config as `mkosi build` was run with so that it has the necessary information available to connect to the running virtual machine via SSH.
 Any arguments passed after the `ssh` verb are passed as arguments to the `ssh` invocation.
+To connect to a container, use `machinectl login` or `machinectl shell`.

 `clean`